lfglabs-dev/utu_relay/README.md

 ## Security Guarantees

-- Accurate proof-of-work reporting
+- Accurate proof-of-work verification and reporting
-- Accurate block height reporting
+- Accurate block height verification through coinbase transaction proofs
 - Strongest proof-of-work chain selection
-- Economic incentives for maintaining the most up-to-date chain
-- On-chain detection of 51% attacks
+- On-chain detection of potential chain reorganizations
+- Configurable PoW thresholds for enhanced security

 ## Contract Interface

 ### register_blocks(blocks: Span<BlockHeader>)

 Register a list of Bitcoin block headers.
 Blocks don't need to be contiguous or in order.
+Each block must meet the configured proof-of-work threshold to be accepted.

-### update_canonical_chain(begin_height: u64, end_height: u64, end_block_hash: Digest, height_proof: Option<(ByteArray, Span<Digest>)>)
+### update_canonical_chain(begin_height: u64, end_height: u64, end_block_hash: Digest, height_proof: Option<HeightProof>)

 Set the official canonical chain for a given interval [begin_height, end_height).
+The function:
-Verifies that the end block hash and all its parents are registered.
-The `height_proof` parameter is optional and is used to verify the block height when the chain at `begin-1` is not set.
+- Verifies that the end block hash and all its parents are registered

-### challenge_block(block_height: u64, blocks: Array<BlockHeader>) → bool

-Challenge and potentially update a registered block, with an incentive mechanism for successful updates.
-To be implemented.
+- Requires a height_proof (containing coinbase transaction and merkle proof) when the previous chain height is not set
+- Ensures the chain represents the highest cumulative proof-of-work

 ### get_status(block_hash: Digest) → BlockStatus

-Retrieve information about a block using its hash, including its status and other relevant data.
+Retrieve information about a block using its hash.
+Returns:
+- registration_timestamp: When the block was registered
+- prev_block_digest: Hash of the previous block
+- pow: Proof-of-work value

 ### get_block(height: u64) → Digest

-Retrieve the block hash for a given block height.
+Retrieve the block hash for a given block height in the canonical chain.
+Returns zero if no block is set at that height.

 ## Usage Example

 Here's a simplified example of how to securely verify a Bitcoin transaction:

-1. Ensure the block containing the transaction is part of the canonical chain using `update_canonical_chain`.
+1. Register the block containing your transaction and its ancestors using `register_blocks`
+2. Update the canonical chain using `update_canonical_chain` to include your block
-2. Verify the block's status using `get_status` to check if it's unchallenged and has been registered for a sufficient time.
+3. Verify the block's status using `get_status` to check:
-3. Adjust verification requirements based on the specific security needs of your application.
+   - The registration timestamp (for time-based security)
+   - The proof-of-work value meets your security requirements
+4. Use `get_block` to confirm the block remains in the canonical chain

+## Security Considerations

+Since the incentive mechanism is not yet implemented, users should:
+- Require high proof-of-work thresholds for sensitive operations
+- Wait for multiple confirmations after the target block
+- Implement additional application-specific security measures (like checking block timestamp)
+- Consider running their own Bitcoin node to verify block submissions

-## Fraud Detection and Reporting
+## Fraud Detection and Reporting (Not Yet Implemented)

+The fraud detection and reporting mechanism is planned but not yet implemented.
+When implemented, it will allow:

-- Detect fraud: Compare registered block hash with Bitcoin Core output for the same height.
+- Detecting fraud by comparing registered block hashes with Bitcoin Core output for the same height
-- Report fraud: Call `challenge_block` with the correct block headers to replace the fraudulent entry.
+- Reporting fraud by calling `challenge_block` with correct block headers to replace fraudulent entries
+- Receiving a small reward for successful fraud challenges that help maintain chain integrity

 ## Potential Attack Vectors

 Two potential attack vectors exist:

-1. Submission of fraudulent block headers: An attacker could attempt to submit false block headers, particularly if no one is actively submitting fraud proofs or using the valid block hash.
+1. Submission of fraudulent block headers: An attacker could attempt to submit false block headers, particularly if no one is actively challenging these submissions or using the valid block hash.

 2. 51% attack: Theoretically, an attacker with control over 51% of the Bitcoin hashrate for an extended period could manipulate the relay.

+3. Precomputed future blocks: An attacker could precompute fraudulent block headers with future timestamps, avoiding competition with the actual Bitcoin network.
+This can be mitigated by refusing blocks with timestamps greater than the current Starknet block timestamp.

 However, these attacks are generally impractical due to:

 - Economic disincentives: The cost of executing such attacks typically outweighs potential gains.
 - Detection mechanisms: On-chain detection of 51% attacks allows contracts to implement additional security measures.
-- Active monitoring: Honest users and watchers can submit fraud proofs, quickly challenging any false submissions.
+- Active monitoring: Honest users and watchers can quickly challenge fraudulent submissions.

 The combination of these factors significantly mitigates the risk of successful attacks on the Utu Relay system.